mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 missions.
 Sometimes, the reward from a mission will be purely financial – the characters might be hired as bodyguards, mercenaries, couriers, thieves or scouts for a few hundred credits.
-Other missions will have less tangible rewards, such as being owed a favour by the patron, acquisition of status or influence, or just the knowledge of having done the right thing.
+Other missions will have less tangible rewards, such as being owed a favor by the patron, acquisition of status or influence, or just the knowledge of having done the right thing.